PhotonicsTUL/PLaSK/doc/tutorial2.rst

       </cylindrical2d>
     </geometry>

 Note that there are no materials named *active* and *inactive* in the materials database.
 We may define these materials ourselves and set its refractive index and absorption to some arbitrary value.
 This way PLaSK offers big flexibility in analysis of new systems, where, for example, some unknown materials parameters need to be fitted to the experimental data.
-This is what the mysterious ``<materials>`` section is used for.
+This is what the mysterious :xml:tag:`<materials>` section is used for.
 Please move back to this section and fill it with the following content:

 .. code-block:: xml